plabayo/rama/README.md

 >   Axum does mean you give up full control over your web stack, meaning as soon as you need something which
 >   is not typical or standard-enforced, you might get stuck.
 > - You might want to use [Reqwest](https://docs.rs/reqwest/latest/reqwest/) if all you need is to make a typical
->   http request with no need for finegrained control over your http requests get sent or the kind of http responses you can receive
+>   http request with no need for finegrained control over your http requests that get sent or the kind of http responses you can receive
 >   and in case the use use of tls is a mere detail only noticable because you are surfing to an `https` server, with the `s` for secure.
 >
 > In case you are building proxies and you feel that Rama is not the right approach for you,